Six sonatas for various instruments: History

 From 1914, the composer, encouraged by the music publisher Jacques Durand, intended to write a set of six sonatas for various instruments, in homage to the French composers of the 18th century.
-The First World War, along with the composers Couperin and Rameau, inspired Debussy as he was writing the sonatas.
+The effects of the First World War and an interest in baroque composers Couperin and Rameau inspired Debussy as he was writing the sonatas.

 Durand, in his memoirs entitled Quelques souvenirs d'un éditeur de musique, wrote the following about the sonatas' origin:

 After his famous String Quartet, Debussy had not written any more chamber music.
 Then, at the Concerts Durand, he heard again the Septet with trumpet by Saint-Saëns and his sympathy for this means of musical expression was reawoken.
 He admitted the fact to me and I warmly encouraged him to follow his inclination.
 And that is how the idea of the six sonatas for various instruments came about.

 In a letter to the conductor Bernard Molinari, Debussy explained that the set should include "different combinations, with the last sonata combining the previously used instruments".
 His death on 25 March 1918 prevented him from carrying out his plan, and only three of the six sonatas were completed and published by Durand, with a dedication to his second wife, Emma Bardac.